Pennsylvania’s Traffic Violation Point System

 How Pennsylvania’s demerit point system works and the consequences of building up too many points.

 In Pennsylvania, a traffic ticket will normally result in fines.
 But the state also imposes license-related penalties on repeat offenders.
 Like many states, Pennsylvania keeps track of traffic violations with a driver's license point system.
-A traffic violation results in a number of demerit points being assessed against the driver's record.
-Accumulation of too many points will result in license suspension and other penalties.
+This article explains how Pennsylvania's traffic ticket point system works, including the consequences of accumulating too many points.

 Pennsylvania assigns the following point values for each traffic violation listed below.